JoshuaWood13/JoshuaWood_ST10296167_PROG7311_POE/README.md

 After logging in with the employee account, users can:

 #### Add Farmer
-- Create new farmer accounts by clicking "Add Farmer" in the navigation bar
+- Create new farmer accounts by clicking "Add Farmer" on the home page or navigation bar
 - Enter the new farmer's details:
   - First name
   - Last name